-His academic articles appear in numerous academic anthologies and journals and he writes regularly for magazines and newspapers, including the New York Times, Washington Post, Los Angeles Times, New Republic, Nation, Harper's, Le Monde, Atlantic Monthly, and International Economy, among others.
+Parker’s academic articles have appeared in dozens of academic anthologies and journals, and he writes regularly for magazines and newspapers such as the New York Times, Washington Post, Los Angeles Times, Boston Globe, Financial Times, New York Review of Books, The New Republic, The Nation, Harper’s, Le Monde, Atlantic Monthly, and Foreign Policy, among others.

 Please see below for a few of his recent interviews and media appearances.